barbeque/sg1000/README.md

  * The full 62256 SRAM is wired up, providing 32K of work RAM to the system.
 The first 8K are accessible without touching the memory management unit; the second 8K can be switched between four "pages."
 This should allow Sega BASIC and many other titles relying on SC-3000 functions to work.
 A 2K mod, matching the SC-3000, was bodged on the previous board.
  * An onboard BIOS ROM socket has been added, which runs when a cartridge is not inserted (detected through the "B2" pin on the cartridge slot, which is usually connected to B1 inside cartridges)

+Known bugs:
+ * /JOY_SEL is not connected to the keyboard edge

 # v0.2
  * SK-1100 keyboard edge connector added.
  * Sound chip-induced lockup under /M1 fixed.